manticoresoftware/manticoresearch-php/docs/queryhelpers.md

 ## Query explain

-Allows to get the the query transformation tree of a query without running it.
-Useful for testing queries.
+Allows you to get the query transformation tree of a query without running it.
+This is useful for testing queries.

 `index` is mandatory.
-`body` is mandatory and requires present of `query` - query string expression.
+`body` is mandatory and requires the presence of `query` - a query string expression.

     $params = [
          'index'=>'movies',